 To create the layer action:

 - 1. Open the Layer Properties dialog and head over to the Actions tab.

 - 2. Set up a new action using the following properties for the action:

 - Type: Python

 - Description: Wikipedia

+- Scope: Feature, Canvas

-- Action Text (all on one line):
+- Action Text: